Liquid-ai/Plankton/README.md

 Build the Plankton repository:
 `colcon build --packages-up-to plankton`

+Source the variable for your installation workspace (change the path accordingly)
+`source $HOME/ros2_ws/install/setup.bash`

 Now, install the XML / YAML frontend for launch files, which are missing in Eloquent:
 ```
 sudo apt install ros-eloquent-launch-xml